storageos/tutorials/install-storageos/020-install-storageos.md

 > The READY 1/1 indicates that `storageoscluster` resources can be created.
 Press `Ctrl+C` to continue once the pod is up.

 Create a Secret defining the StorageOS credentials.
+The username and password are just `storageos` encoded in base64.

 ```
 kubectl create -f- <<END